 No one wants to pay a high rate of interest on their card.
 So, when you do get a call stating that the bank has decided to offer you a once in a lifetime opportunity to avail a lower rate of interest, no one would blame you for grabbing it with both hands.

 But remember, no bank will decide to suddenly lower the rate of interest.
 This could be a scam.
-If you are sceptical and think that this is an opportunity you don’t want to get rid of, visit your bank or call the bank’s customer service hotline.
+If you are sceptical and think that this is an opportunity you don’t want to get rid of, visit your bank or call the bank’s credit card customer care.

 Another twist to this is when the scammer calls you and tells you that the card issuer has decided to help you reduce your credit card debt, but you will have to first provide certain card details.
 It is easy to get carried away by such scams but always check with your bank first.